Report shortage of methotrexate in Social Security

 But Aguirre stressed that its use is especially essential in oncology.
 He explained that the oral dose is used for the area of rheumatology and occasionally intravenous, but for hematology it is only prescribed intravenously.
 Precisely from “that there has not been for more than a month,” he said.

-LA PRENSA GRÁFICA asked the Social Security call center about this drug.
-The operator assured that the entity has methotrexate orally, but clarified that he could not confirm the existence of intravenously administered methotrexate.
+LA PRENSA GRÁFICA asked the Social Security call center regarding this drug.
+The operator assured that the entity has methotrexate orally, but clarified that he might not confirm the existence of intravenously administered methotrexate.
 “We cannot know the existence of this drug, since it would have to go directly to the care center or where it is going to be applied,” he said.

 The problem with this shortage, said Aguirre, is that for hematologists, methotrexate is essential in the treatment of many diseases, especially for certain types of cancer.
 If a patient doesn’t get it, they may face relapses.